-Student 1 (Respondent 1) studied English in order to communicate with her daughter's family, as her daughter got married abroad and her husband and his parents do not speak Czech.
+Student 1 (Respondent 1) studied English in order to communicate with her daughter's

 She focused on practising speaking and understanding spoken language.
 Additionally, she needed to know the written language to navigate signs and instructions when visiting her daughter multiple times a year.